blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ## Types

-Underpinning this proposal is the definition of four classes of 'types'.
+Underpinning this proposal is the definition of four classes of "types".
 One of these classes is an extension of the current definition of an _Entity Type_ while the other three are new classifications that are designed to improve the usability and expressiveness of _Entity Types_.

 ### Data Types